List of Donald Duck universe characters: Houn' Dawg

 Houn' Dawg is Hard Haid Moe's very loyal but very lazy dog.

 Humphrey the Bear

 Humphrey is a bear who appears in several Donald Duck short films.
 Humphrey was the first boss in the Gameboy color version of Donald Duck: Goin' Quackers, in home console versions of game Humphrey himself is the chaser in a Duckie Mountain's level and replaced by Bernadette the Chicken as the boss, however, a different brown bear replaces him in Duckie Mountain 3 as the chaser of the game Donald Duck Advance.

 Louie the Mountain Lion

 Louie is a buffoonish and sometimes grumpy mountain lion who is an occasional enemy of Donald and Goofy.
 His cartoons often see him chasing after either Donald Duck or Goofy.
-He appears in Lion Around (1950), Hook, Lion and Sinker (1950), Lion Down (1951), Father's Lion (1952), and Grand Canyonscope (1954).
+He rivals Donald in Lion Around (1950), Hook, Lion and Sinker (1950), and Grand Canyonscope (1954).

-He later reappears in the Mickey Mouse Works short Goofy's Big Kitty and in the House of Mouse episodes Goofy's Valentine Date and Pluto Saves the Day.

 Ottoperotto

 Ottoperotto is the Beagle Boys' pet dog.
 Unlike Pluto, Ottoperotto has a criminal mindset.